happner/happner-2/docs/configuration.md

 Used to specify one of the `schema.methods` to run on the mesh.start to further initialize the module once the mesh is up, running and connected to other MeshNodes.

 When specifying `schema.startMethod`, if the corresponding startmethod is not defined in the schema it is assumed that the start method takes a callback as the only argument.

+###### schema.stopMethod
+__(optional)__

+Used to specify one of the `schema.methods` to run on the mesh.stop, this method would typically release internal module resources.

+The stop method runs before the shutdown method below, this is useful in situations where components need to detach from internal services before shutdown is called and they can detach from other modules

+###### schema.shutdownMethod
+__(optional)__

+Used to specify one of the `schema.methods` to run on the mesh.stop to allow modules to detach from each other after they have run their stop methods.

 ###### schema.methods
 __(optional)__